rsvim/rsvim.github.io/docs/manual/get_started.md

 What distinguishes Rsvim from other two:

-- With Tokio's async multi-threaded runtime, terminal input is processed asynchronously along with all various file I/O, network and CPU-bound tasks.
-- JavaScript `Promise`, `async`/`await` is natively handled by tokio's async tasks.
+- With Tokio's async multi-threaded runtime, user input is handled seamlessly alongside various file I/O, network and CPU-intensive tasks.
+Furthermore, JavaScript `Promise` (including `async`/`await`) is natively handled as well.
-- Multi-file modules and plugins are structured via [ES module](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` declarations.
+- Multi-file modules and plugins utilize standard [ES module](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html) `import` declarations.
+[NPM package](https://www.npmjs.com/) format is also supported, thereby all plugins can be distributed and versioned directly via the [npmjs](https://www.npmjs.com/) registry.
 - TypeScript is parsed and transformed into JavaScript on the fly.
-- [NPM package](https://www.npmjs.com/) is a compatible plugin schema, thereby all plugins can publish/upgrade/distribute by leveraging the npm registry.

-From one perspective, you can think of javascript and typescript as configuration languages for Rsvim.
-In another, Rsvim can be treat as a highly specialised javascript-based runtime akin to [Node.js](https://nodejs.org/) and [Deno](https://deno.com/), but purpose-built for text editor: `stdin` for receiving terminal inputs, `stdout` for rendering the interface.
+- Script first.
+From one perspective, you can think of js/ts as configurations for Rsvim.
+In another, it can be treat as a highly specialised javascript-based runtime akin to [Node.js](https://nodejs.org/) and [Deno](https://deno.com/), but purpose-built for text editor: `stdin` for receiving terminal inputs, `stdout` for rendering the interface.

-Perfect compatibility with existing [Vimscript](https://en.wikipedia.org/wiki/Vimscript) community (for Vim) and [Lua](https://neovim.io/doc/user/lua.html) community (for Neovim) is unrealistic, breaking changes are expected and unavoidable.

 Rsvim is developed by the [rsvim](https://github.com/rsvim) community.
 The project is hosted on [GitHub](https://github.com/rsvim/rsvim), with documentation available on [GitHub Pages](https://rsvim.github.io/).
 Both are licensed under [Vim License](https://github.com/rsvim/rsvim/blob/main/LICENSE.txt) in accordance with the [Vim](https://github.com/vim/vim) project.
+Perfect compatibility with existing [Vimscript](https://en.wikipedia.org/wiki/Vimscript) community (for Vim) and [Lua](https://neovim.io/doc/user/lua.html) community (for Neovim) is unrealistic, breaking changes are expected and unavoidable.